websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/using-the-inventory-management-system.md

 The new inventory item has been added.

-## Setting a Safety Stock
+## Setting Inventory Safety Stock

-Users can also set a quantity as Safety Stock; safety stock is the inventory physically located in a warehouse but has been to set aside and made unavailable for sale.
+Safety Stock is product inventory that is physically located in a warehouse but has been to set aside and made unavailable for sale.
 This could be for a prospective order or the items are to be sold on a different channel.
-Once a quantity has been entered, it reduces the number of stock available for sale in that particular warehouse.
+Once set, available stock for the item is reduced for the configured warehouse.

 To set a safety stock quantity: